Dry mouth can be incredibly uncomfortable, even if you’ve only experienced it for a short while.

-A number of things can cause this problem, but certain medications, infections, dehydration, as well as cancer treatments are the most common causes.
+A number of things can cause this problem, but certain medications, infections, dehydration, as well as cancer treatments are the most common causes, according to family medicine physician Neha Vyas, MD.

 Some medications, radiation and chemotherapy can actually damage the salivary glands, leaving you to deal with the result: dry mouth.